 Antioxidants can repair damage to the body cells and boost overall immunity.
-And coffee is a rich source of Antioxidants.
+And coffee is a rich source of Antioxidants 3.
 Did you know coffee is the number one source of antioxidants in the western diet?

-Furthermore, thanks to coffee’s regular consumption, many people grow a stronger immune system to fight various heart disease, type 2 diabetes, and cancer.
+Furthermore, thanks to coffee’s regular consumption, many people grow a stronger immune system to fight various heart diseases, type 2 diabetes, and cancer.

-Eighty-seven percent of all American citizens regularly drink coffee.
+87% of all American4 citizens regularly drink coffee.

 Also, Decaf coffee helps to minimize the enzyme level in the livers, thus protecting humans against undesired diseases.